Neural-Systems-at-UIO/nutil/docs/index.rst

 Any image analysis software may be used to generate the segmentations as long as they meet the requirements listed below.

-We recommend the Pixel and Object Classification workflows in the ilastik software with the Glasbey lookup table applied with Fiji.
+ **ilastik** We recommend the use of the Pixel and Object Classification workflows in the ilastik software with the Glasbey lookup table applied with Fiji.
 A user manual that describes how to use ilastik in the context of the QUINT workflow is included as part of the Nutil package, see: ilastik userguide. ilastik is available to download at: http://ilastik.org/download.html.

 **Requirement:**